 The Bristol 164 Brigand was a three-crew aircraft and was configured to carry a torpedo and rocket projectiles.
 Ultimately, most were deployed (B.1) in a light bomber / strike role with bombs, four forward-firing cannons and rocket projectiles.

 The Bristol 164 Brigand prototype (MX988) was first flown on 4th December 1944.

-Four prototypes and 143 production aircraft were built of which 118 were completed as TF.Mk.1 or B.Mk.1 and 16 as Met.Mk.3 (for meteorological flights).
-The remainder were T.Mk.4 and T.Mk.5 Operational Trainers and many early Mark 1 aircraft were also subsequently converted to these latter roles.
+Four prototypes and 143 production aircraft were built, of which 118 were completed as Bristol 164 Brigand TF.Mk.1 or Bristol 164 Brigand B.Mk.1 with a further 16 as Bristol 164 Brigand Met.Mk.3 (for meteorological flights).
+The remainder were Bristol 164 Brigand T.Mk.4 and Bristol Brigand 164 T.Mk.5 Operational Trainers.
+Many early Mark 1 aircraft were also subsequently converted to these latter roles.

 |Powerplant (2)||Two 2,470 hp Centaurus 57 with Methanol injection|

 |Capacity and armament||Three crew.
 Four 20 mm Hispano cannon, 2,000 lb bomb load, or 500 lb bombs plus 8 60 lb rocket projectiles|

 |Endurance / Range||2,000 miles (2,800 miles with drop tanks)|